Why We Are Born

 The answer is karma - not as punishment, but as continuity.
 We inherit the momentum of our past actions, and we shape the future through what we do now.

-We are born because there are still lessons to learn, qualities to develop, and karmic debts to resolve.
+We are born because there are still lessons to learn, qualities to develop, and karmic patterns to resolve.

 Is Karma Real?